exercism/pharo-smalltalk/docs/INSTALLATION.md

 The simplest way to install [Pharo](http://pharo.org) is to use a [zero conf](http://pharo.org/download#//*[@id="main"]/div/h2[3]) download from a terminal command line.
 <br/>_Note: If you are trying to upgrade an existing installation see the [upgrade instructions](*How-to-Upgrade-Pharo-Exercism) at the end_.

-Windows users who do not have a UNIX style shell installed should skip to the [Windows Installation](#windows-installation) instructions (below).
+Windows users who do not have a UNIX style shell installed should skip to the [Windows Installation](#windows-installation-skip-for-osxlinux) instructions (below).<br/>
-More advanced Linux users may also want to refer to the [Linux Hackers Installation](#linux-hackers-installation).
+More advanced Linux users may also want to refer to the [Linux Hackers Installation](#linux-hackers-installation-for-advanced-linux-use-only) (below).

 ### Linux/OSX Installation